Morwenn/cpp-sort/README.md

 **cpp-sort** is a generic C++14 header-only sorting library.
-Its goal is not to replace `std::sort` but rather to *complete* it so that it can choose more efficient algorithms in some situations.
+Its goal is *not* to replace `std::sort` but rather to *complete* it with more efficient algorithms in the realm of small fixed-size arrays.
 It does so by providing two additional
 algorithms: `cppsort::sort` and `cppsort::sort_n`.

 `cppsort::sort_n` takes an `std::size_t` template parameter corresponding to the